Ecommerce-Soul-Sounds/e-commerce-backend-main/README.md

 # E-Commerce-Backend
-> This a web application project developing an e-commerce website for musical instruments and other accessories.
+> This a web application project for developing an e-commerce website for musical instruments and other accessories.
 We use Spring Boot to build the back-end part and Angular for the front-end part.
 This Repository is for the back-end.

 ## User Stories
 - Users can view previous orders.